Privacy Policy

 9. International Transfers

-We primarily store and process data within the UK and European Economic Area.
-Where data is transferred outside the UK/EEA (e.g., to cloud service providers), we ensure appropriate safeguards are in place, such as Standard Contractual Clauses or adequacy decisions.
+Research data is hosted in the UK by default (Google Cloud europe-west2, London region) and does not leave UK soil during the study.
+For other categories of data, we primarily store and process within the UK and European Economic Area.
+Where data is transferred outside the UK/EEA (for example to cloud service providers headquartered overseas), we ensure appropriate safeguards are in place, such as the UK International Data Transfer Agreement, Standard Contractual Clauses, or adequacy decisions.

 10. Complaints